 Bicipital Tendonitis and Tenodesis/Tenotomy

-In cases where surgery is necessary, your surgeon can use the arthroscope to release the long head of the biceps tendon from its attachment on the labrum.
-Since the short head of the biceps tendon is still attached to the shoulder blade, you will not lose strength or power in your arm.
-This can provide substantial relief for patients suffering from tendonitis.
-For the portion of the biceps tendon that was released, it can either be left unattached (tenotomy) causing only a slight bulge in the biceps muscle or it can be re-attached to a lower area of the upper arm bone (tenodesis).
-After this procedure, you are often placed in a simple shoulder sling and are allowed to lift light objects like a pencil, toothbrush, or fork with your arm.
-Your surgeon will tell your family exactly what your restrictions are after surgery.
+The portion of the biceps tendon that was released can either be left unattached (tenotomy), causing a slight bulge in the biceps muscle, or re-attached to a lower area of the upper arm bone (tenodesis).
+After this procedure, you’re often placed in a simple shoulder sling and can lift light objects like a pencil, toothbrush, or fork.
+Your surgeon will detail post-surgery restrictions.

-On the very top of your shoulder, the collarbone comes out to join the top of your shoulder blade to create the acromioclavicular (AC) joint.
+At the very top of your shoulder the collarbone joins the your shoulder blade, creating the acromioclavicular (AC) joint.
 When the shoulder blade is pulled away from the collarbone, the injury is called a separation.
-Over time, your AC joint can develop wear-and-tear damage or arthritis.
-Arthritis can cause pinching of the soft tissue and can be very painful.
-Sometimes, oral anti-inflammatory medications or cortisone injections can help the pain, but if these treatments do not provide lasting relief, then surgical intervention is considered.
+Over time, your AC joint can develop wear-and-tear damage or arthritis, causing painful pinching of the soft tissue.

 Shoulder Arthritis and Total Shoulder Replacement

-You can expect to attend physical therapy after surgery, sometimes even starting as early as the next day.
-Although it can take up to a year, the majority of patients who undergo total shoulder replacement surgery feel much better than they had prior to surgery.
-You will find that you are able to move your shoulder with greater ease and without pain, making everyday tasks enjoyable again.
+You can expect to undergo physical therapy after surgery, sometimes as early as the next day.
+Although it can take up to a year, the majority of patients who undergo total shoulder replacement surgery feel much better than prior to surgery.
+You’ll find that you can move your shoulder more easily and without pain, making everyday tasks enjoyable again.